-Russian FM to visit Norway amid rumors spy could be freed
+Russian FM: Decision soon on freeing convicted Norwegian

-COPENHAGEN, Denmark (AP) — Russian Foreign Minister Sergey Lavrov is to attend the commemoration of the liberation by Soviet troops 75 years ago of northern Norway amid rumors that a Norwegian serving a 14-year sentence for espionage in Russia could be freed.
+COPENHAGEN, Denmark (AP) — Russia will soon decide about the freeing of a Norwegian citizen serving a 14-year sentence for espionage in Russian jail, Sergey Lavrov, the country’s foreign minister said, Friday.

-Lavrov is to attend Friday’s ceremony in Kirkenes, north of the Arctic Circle, with Prime Minister Erna Solberg and his Norwegian counterpart, Ine Eriksen Soereide, among others.
+“Frode Berg has been convicted of espionage and has sought pardon.
+The pardon has been considered,” Lavrov told reporters in Norway.
+“It wouldn’t take long to reach that decision.”

-Kirkenes is the hometown of Frode Berg, a retired border inspector who was arrested in Moscow in December 2017 on espionage charges for collecting information about Russian nuclear submarines.
-Berg denied the charges but was convicted in April.
+Berg, a retired border inspector, was arrested in Moscow in December 2017 on espionage charges for collecting information about Russian nuclear submarines.

-Lavrov told Norway’s TV2 channel late Thursday that Berg could return to Norway “any time.”
+Lavrov was attending a commemoration in Kirkenes, north of the Arctic Circle, marking the liberation by Soviet troops 75 years ago of northern Norway.
+The ceremony was also attended by Norwegian Prime Minister Erna Solberg and Lavrov’s Norwegian counterpart, Ine Eriksen Soereide, among others.

-Eriksen Soereide told Norwegian broadcaster NRK that “it is positive that Russia says Frode Berg can come home soon.”
+Kirkenes is the hometown of Berg, who denied spying for Norway but was convicted in April.

 On Thursday, an official Russian commission recommended a presidential pardon for Berg, saying the recommendation had been sent to President Vladimir Putin.